Optimization of two-photon excitation by indistinguishable photons in a three-level atom: Introduction and motivation

 We describe the interaction between light and matter within the Wigner-Weisskopf approximation \cite{Scully1997}.
 The evolution of a quantum system driven by a propagating wave packet with a definite photon number \cite{Loudon00} has been formulated within the input-output framework \cite{GarCol85,GardinerZoller10,WisemanMilburn2010}, with important results given in Refs.~\cite{GEPZ98,GJNC12a,BCBC12,Baragiola17}.
 The reduced dynamics of such systems and the corresponding analytical expressions for quantum trajectories have also been developed using collision-model and stochastic approaches \cite{Dabrowska17,Dabrowska19,DS25}.
-In particular, Ref.~\cite{DS25} derived analytical formulae for the probability of two-photon absorption in a three-level system driven by two-photon light.
+In particular, Ref.~\cite{DS25} derived analytical formulas for the probability of two-photon absorption in a three-level system driven by two-photon light.
 This result provides the starting point for our analysis.

 Using the formula derived in Ref.~\cite{DS25}, we first characterize the two-photon state that maximizes the population of the upper atomic level at a chosen time.
-We then compare this ideal excitation scenario with experimentally relevant families of two-photon states and with coherent pulses carrying an average of at least two photons.
+We then compare this ideal excitation scenario with experimentally relevant families of two-photon states and with coherent pulses carrying an average of two photons.
 In this way, we identify the conditions under which high excitation probability can be achieved with realistic states of light, and we clarify the role played by photon indistinguishability, spectral correlations, and the ratio of the decay rates $\Gamma_e$ and $\Gamma_f$.
 The case of optimal excitation by spectrally distinguishable photons discussed in Ref.~\cite{VSSD25} serves as a natural reference point throughout our analysis.

-The paper has the following structure.
-Section 2 presents a model of atomic excitation by a unidirectional two-photon field.
-Section 3 discusses the properties of the state that optimally excites the system.
-Sections 4 and 5 contain a discussion of the optimal conditions for atomic excitation for states accessible in the laboratory.
+The paper has the following structure. \Cref{sec: Model} presents a model of atomic excitation by a unidirectional two-photon field. \Cref{sec: Properties of the optimal excitation} discusses the properties of the two-photon state that optimally excites the system. \Cref{sec: Excitation Efficiency of Experimentally Accessible Two-Photon States} contain a discussion of the optimal conditions for atomic excitation for two-photon states accessible in the laboratory. \Cref{Section: Coherent state} presents the results for the optimal excitation of the system by a coherent pulse.